pete-debiase/Comprog/README.md

 # LeetCode
 Many devs bemoan the fact that technical interviews are so focused on quasi-esoteric LeetCode-style data structures and algorithms coding problems, but I think it's great.
 How wonderful to have such a big component of interviewing be such a well-defined little minigame :) .

-Also, I LOVE quasi-esoteric pursuits like LeetCode, with Japanese and stenography being two of my other favorites!
+Also, I LOVE quasi-esoteric pursuits like LeetCode, with Japanese (language) and stenography being two of my other favorites!

 My (tentative, maybe insane) goal is to complete ALL of the LeetCode problems (2142 as of 2022/01/18).